-To Confirm That the Inbox RSS Feed Service Is Turned On and Started
+To Confirm That the Inbox RSS Feed Service Is Activated and Started

-- Step 1 In Cisco Unity Connection Serviceability, select Tools > Service Management. - Step 2 In the Optional Services section, confirm that the Unity Connection Inbox RSS Feed service is turned on and started.
+- Step 1 In Cisco Unity Connection Serviceability, click Tools > Service Management. - Step 2 In the Optional Services section, confirm that the Connection Inbox RSS Feed service is activated and started.